For the last 10 years or so, Arch Linux has been my

 And all that took was well over six hours.

-GNOME software is the primary way of installing software through a GUI on Fedora.
+Fedora.
 I ran into two issues with it, though both are not that big of a deal.

-The second problem is that GNOME Software leaks memory like a sieve, and after several hours of using my laptop (I wasn't even using GNOME Software during that time) I found it had eaten up close to 1 GiB of memory.
+several hours of using my laptop (I wasn't even using GNOME Software during that

 grug tired of software leak memory. grug want reach